albertlauncher/plugins/python/README.md

 Before you code check the Pull Requests.
 Maybe somebody had your idea already.
 Finally dont hesitate to share your extension!

-## The Python interface specification v0
+## The Python interface specification (v0.4)

 To work as an albert extension Python modules have to have a particular interface described below.
-The Python extension also defines an embedded module `albertv0` (`albert` in future) which allows the Python modules to interact with the core.
+The Python extension also defines an embedded module `albert`  which allows the Python modules to interact with the core.
 The interface specification and the built-in albert module are versioned together and form the versioned Python interface.
 The Python interface is _not_ final.
 They are prototypes and intended to be improved on user feedback.

 ### The Python module interface specification